patelmanishv/patelmanishv/README.md

 <h3 style = "color:cyan"> Hi there 👋 I'm Manish Patel </h3>

 An Assistant Professor and a data science trainer passionate about Data Science :bar_chart:.
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:
+Strong Advocate for 📜 open source, :cloud: Cloud computing, 👨🏻‍💻 DataScience, :new: Innovation and Automation :robot:

 - 🔭 I’m currently working on:
-	- Training Data Science to UnderGrads to enhance their career prospects
+	- Training Data Science 👨🏻‍💻 to UnderGrads to enhance their career prospects
 	- Working on Electric Bus Routing Problem
-- :bulb: I'm interested in all things data: **CyberSecurity, Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all things data: **CyberSecurity 🛡️, Big Data 🛢️, Cloud ☁, Machine Learning 🤖 and Data Science 👨🏻‍💻**
 - 💬 Talk to me about Philosophy  :brain:, anything that interests you.
 - 🌱 I’m currently pursuing **PhD** at LJK University.